Sponsored by

 How to spend the day

-The incredible rice terraces of the Ifugao region are, for many, the whole reason to come to North Luzon.
+The incredible rice terraces of Ifugao are, for many, the whole reason to come to North Luzon.
 Hewn into verdant, impossibly steep cliffs, they stretch out around you like an amphiteather, making for jaw-dropping vistas.
 The hardest part is choosing which one to see.
 Book your guide ahead of time through the Banaue Municipal Tourist Information Center.

 Day 9: Baler